 Several English language testing services are acceptable.
-The most common test is the TOEFL or IELTS.
+The most common tests are the TOEFL or IELTS.

 For those writing the TOEFL the TWE (Test of Written Language) is compulsory.
-The minimum TOEFL score requirement is 600 with a TWE of 5 on the paper-based scale; and 100 (out of 120) on the internet based test with a 22 (out of 30) for the writing/speaking portion.
+The minimum TOEFL score requirement is 600 with a TWE of 5 on the paper-based scale; and 100 (out of 120) on the internet based test with a 24 (out of 30) in each component.

 Back to Top